By Will Collette

 To see this video on YouTube: https://www.youtube.com/watch?v=DhmdyQdu96M

-It will appear just above the horizon in the west northwest at precisely 8:40 PM, will reach a maximum elevation of 87 degrees, almost directly overhead, and disappear near the northeastern horizon.
+It will appear 10 degrees above the northwestern horizon at precisely 9:55, will rise to a maximum elevation of 61 degrees, and disappear in the eastern horizon.

-Though we may get some showers this afternoon, the National Weather Service forecast for Charlestown tonight is for "mostly clear" and around a 50 degree temp.
+The National Weather Service forecast for Charlestown tonight is for "mostly clear" and around a 54 degree temp.

 It's a lovely sight, quiet and majestic, and a reminder of the role science plays in our lives.